Proactive Memory for Ad-Hoc Recall over Streaming Dialogues: Introduction

+To resolve this, we propose \textbf{ProStream}, a proactive memory framework for streaming dialogues with a hierarchical organization.
+As depicted in Figure \ref{fig:1} (Right), ProStream transforms memory into an active, bounded state machine.
+By synergizing proactive semantic buffering with hierarchical, multi-granular distillation, it facilitates ad-hoc recall whenever demanded by reasoning.
+Moreover, it employs Adaptive Spatiotemporal Optimization to dynamically optimize information retention based on expected utility.
+Consequently, it maintains a bounded knowledge state for lower inference latency without sacrificing the reasoning fidelity.
 To evaluate ProStream, we first conduct a comprehensive comparison on STEM-Bench against non-trivial baseline memory mechanisms.
 The results demonstrate that ProStream achieves state-of-the-art performance in both accuracy and efficiency, with ablation studies confirming that all modules contribute positively.
 Furthermore, our quantitative analysis indicates that ProStream scales consistently well with LLMs of varying sizes, though it may render higher complexity in certain contexts.
 Finally, we provide a qualitative analysis to offer insights into the model's underlying strengths and remaining limitations.